Swan marks of Lincolnshire Anonymous

 Swan marks of Lincolnshire

-Eighteen swan marks issued by the Crown to landowners in the county of Lincolnshire, England, including to John Whitgift (c.1530-1577), Dean of Lincoln and later Archbishop of Canterbury .
+Four swan marks issued by the Crown to landowners in the county of Lincolnshire, England, to Isaak Etwood, Mr Chamley, Edward Ashe and Luke Turnarde [?].
 The marks illustrated here were incised in the beaks of the birds by a swan-herd.
 The names of those with grants of swans are noted in the margin by each painted mark.
-Pages 6-7 from Royal Society manuscript MS/106, a register of swan marks, kept by the Queen's swan-herd, possibly a member of the Towneley family.
-The name 'John Towneley' is written on the flyleaf of this book, suggesting that the manuscript may have been donated to the Royal Society by the book collector John Towneley FRS (1731-1813).
-Internal evidence provided by John Whitgift's tenure as Dean of Lincoln (office held 1571-1577) provides information to date the book, from the reign of Queen Elizabeth I.
+Detail of page 28 from Royal Society manuscript MS/106, a register of swan marks, kept by the Queen's swan-herd, possibly a member of the Towneley family.
+The name 'John Towneley' is written on the flyleaf, suggesting that the manuscript may have been donated to the Royal Society by the book collector John Towneley FRS (1731-1813).
+Internal evidence provided by the name of John Whitgift (c.1530-1577), Dean of Lincoln (1571-1577) and later Archbishop of Canterbury provides information to date the book as being from the reign of Queen Elizabeth I.

 Original: ink and watercolour on vellum.
 1570s

 Explore the collection Animals and nature prints and drawings.